Rule of Three Business Examples

 Larger companies can take advantage of economies of scale, and have a strategic advantage on price or product offerings.
 They might be able to compete with smaller companies on price and maintain adequate profitability.
 They may have an advantage over the competition by having a larger customer base or more efficient distribution.

 Big companies with a core competency in product development can successfully compete by bringing out innovative products, but not necessarily being first to market.
 Many companies are successful following a “second but better” strategy, letting their competitor be first to market and learning from its mistakes.
 Two famous examples of this strategy from outside our industry are Diet Coke and Bud Light.
-Both the Coca-Cola Company and then-Anheuser-Busch resisted jumping in to their respective markets with reduced-calorie versions of their flagship brands for years.
-Only when they were ready did they jump in with their full resources and today Diet Coke and Bud Light have dominating market share positions.
+Both the Coca-Cola Company and what was then Anheuser-Busch resisted jumping in to their respective markets with reduced-calorie versions of their flagship brands for years.
+Only when they were ready did they jump in with their full resources.
+Today Diet Coke and Bud Light have dominating market share positions.

-SEMA- and AAIA-member companies can take a look at this simple checklist and with a well-executed strategy become a formidable competitor in their market segment or segments.
+SEMA-member and Auto Care Association-member companies can take a look at this simple checklist and with a well-executed strategy become a formidable competitor in their market segment or segments.
 Likewise, failing to follow this time-proven formula means running the risk of repeating the failures of companies that are no longer around.

 It’s important to learn from the laws of market dynamics to better understand your strategic opportunities.
 Realistically examine if your market segment contains three market leaders.
 If it doesn’t, maybe the market is new or rapidly expanding, and you have an opportunity to become one of the top three market leaders.
 Or your market segment may be matured and you need to prepare for a shakeout.
 If that’s the case you need a plan to either acquire another company or companies, or be acquired.
 Create your strategy and plan ahead.
 But whatever you do, don’t get stuck in the middle.